Rutgers-Eagleton Washington Internship Award Program

 Will the Eagleton Institute get me get an internship?

-No. Applicants are required to have an internship placement if they receive the award.
+No. Applicants are required identify their own internship placement if they receive the award, however Eagleton staff is available for support in securing a placement.

 Does Eagleton provide housing for awardees in Washington D.C.?